Due dates: November 1st for spring admission or March 1st for fall admission

-Submit your application and support forms from two CBAT faculty members whose classes you have attended by November 1st for spring admission or by April 1st for fall admission.
-Your full application will be reviewed by the CBAT Honors-in-Discipline Director and/or the Honors-in-Discipline faculty committee.
+Current ETSU students must submit an application form and support forms from two CBAT faculty members whose classes they have attended.
+The full application will be reviewed by the CBAT Honors-in-Discipline Director and/or the Honors-in-Discipline faculty committee.
 In addition, the CBAT HID Director and/or the CBAT HID Committee reserves the right to request and/or consider the student's ACT and/or SAT scores, a writing sample (provided in person by the student), and interview the student before dispositioning their application.

-Students who wish to enter the HID program as a second degree seeking student, or as a transfer student, must have a minimum of 3.5 GPA overall and be able to complete a minimum of four full 15-credit hour semesters of coursework.
+Students who wish to enter the HID program as a second degree seeking student or as a transfer student must be able to complete a minimum of four full 15-credit hour semesters of coursework.
+The application will be reviewed by the CBAT Honors-in-Discipline Director and/or the Honors-in-Discipline faculty committee.
 In addition, the CBAT HID Director and/or the CBAT HID Committee reserves the right to request and/or consider the student's ACT and/or SAT scores, a writing sample (provided in person by the student), and interview the student before dispositioning their application.

 Note: No retroactive credit will be given for any Honors courses taken prior to acceptance into the Honors-in-Discipline program in the College of Business and Technology.